-- Please be mindful that test centre entry requirements are subject to change between the time you scheduled your exam appointment and the date of your exam.
+- Please be mindful that entry requirements are subject to change between when you scheduled and the date of your exam.
 These requirements may also differ between regions and test centres.

-- Please note that it is your responsibility to ensure that you meet the entry requirements to sit the exam.
+- It is your responsibility to ensure that you meet the entry requirements to sit your exam.

 - Please refer to local government regulations for your region to anticipate the likely requirements for your venue.

-- A reminder that these requirements may still change, so you should regularly review your local government advice prior to your scheduled exam.
+- A reminder that regional requirements may still change, so you should regularly review your local government advice prior to your exam.